nodes777/blog-server/Questions.md

 Soluton: use a link element in html instead of doing componentDidMount, not sure why I was doing that anyway

 https://stackoverflow.com/questions/42002777/cors-facebook-passport

+### Google Redirect Problem

+Couldnt get find the redirect route after Google sent back token.

+Solution: I wasnt aware of the way the index.js routing was working

+api/auth/google/redirect etc

+became

+auth/auth/google/redirect

+Had to make sure these all lined up in config/passport.js and Google console and in router